 The Stake Holder Relationship Committee comprises of Three (3) Members - One (1) Independent Directors viz.
 Ms. Kalpanaben J Pandya and Two (2) Executive Director Viz.
-Mr. Nitin I Patel and Mr. Ishwarbhai B Patel as Members of the Committee.
+Mr. Nitin I Patel (Ceased to be a member due to death on 02nd March, 2021 and Mr. Ishwarbhai B Patel as Members of the Committee.
+Nishant Nitinbhai Patel added as member of the Committee in place of Late Mr. Nitin I Patel, from 17th March, 2021.
 Ms. Kalpanaben J Pandya is the Chairperson of the Committee.
-Company Secretary & Compliance Officer of the Company, is the Compliance Officer of the Company for redressal of Shareholder's/ Investor's complaints.
+Company Secretary & Compliance Officer of the Company, is the Compliance Officer of the Company for redressal of Shareholder's/Investor's complaints.